apache/flink/docs/dev/event_timestamp_extractors.md

 Note that it is only necessary that timestamps are ascending *per parallel data source task*.
 For example, if in a specific setup one Kafka partition is read by one parallel data source instance, then it is only necessary that timestamps are ascending within each Kafka partition.
-Flink's Watermark merging mechanism will generate correct watermarks whenever parallel streams are shuffled, unioned, connected, or merged.
+Flink's watermark merging mechanism will generate correct watermarks whenever parallel streams are shuffled, unioned, connected, or merged.

 <div class="codetabs" markdown="1">